 As someone who works in health care, Kira also did her part to help others by donating convalescent plasma.
 She is a nurse practitioner in Houston who was exposed to COVID-19 at her office.
 Over 15 days, she experienced pain and fever and was isolated from her husband, but now she’s fully recovered and giving back to others.

-If you have had a positive COVID-19 diagnosis and are now fully recovered, with no symptoms for at least 28 days or recovered with no symptoms for 14 days and a second test with negative results, you can help others in their recovery.
+If you have had a positive COVID-19 diagnosis and are now fully recovered, with no symptoms for 14 days, you can help others in their recovery.

 Find out more.